- Fast Turnaround

 Twin Skin / Built-Up System

-This system is an amazingly simple and cost-effective way of creating an insulated roof panel.
+This system is an amazingly simple and cost-effective way of creating an insulated steel roof sheet.
 They are made up of several components; a white liner inner sheet, a spacer bar/mini zed purlin, insulation, and a box profile 0.7mm outer sheet.
 Depending on the U-value you require, the depth of the spacer bar and the thickness of the insulation can be altered.
 Like the composite panels, you can choose the colour of your outer sheet, while the inner sheet is usually a white gloss finish.
 The lead time on this product is normally short and the money saved on materials warrants purchasing this product.
 Some contractors prefer this method due to less heavy lifting compared to using composite panels.

 This method is typically the most cost-effective way of insulating a building as it allows you to utilise the existing panels rather than starting from new.
 To install over-cladding, you will first need to batten the roof with steel or timber (this is normally 3 x 2).
 The battens are fixed down through the existing panels into the purlins/beams.
-Once this is completed then the insulation is laid.
+Once this is completed then the insulated steel roof sheet is laid.
 Lastly, the top sheet, which is available in a colour of your choice, is then fixed down to the battens or rails.
 This saves costs overall as you use the existing sheeting.
 Therefore, removing the cost of stripping and disposing of the used materials, which you may face with other methods.
 Furthermore, over-cladding can be used simply to improve the look of an aged building by providing a more modern and updated look and feel.